Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Is an enterocele the same as a rectocele?
-No. A rectocele involves the rectum bulging into the back of the vagina.
-An enterocele involves the small intestine herniated into the space between the vagina and rectum.
-They're different structures, though they can occur together.
+No. A rectocele involves the rectum pushing into the back wall of the vagina.
+An enterocele involves the small intestine dropping into the space between the vagina and rectum.
+They are different, but they often show up together.

 Is an enterocele dangerous?
-Enteroceles are generally not dangerous, though they can cause discomfort.
-In rare cases, bowel can become trapped (incarcerated), which would require urgent attention.
+Enteroceles are not dangerous in most cases, though they can cause discomfort.
+Rarely, a loop of bowel can become trapped (incarcerated), which would need urgent care.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy